-Each Spring semester, the Department of Germanic Studies awards four scholarships to deserving undergraduate German majors.
-Each helps German majors or honors concentrators with their upper-division work in German; they are the highest honors the Department bestows on its undergraduate students.
-Any questions about Undergraduate Scholarships may be directed to the Undergraduate Scholarship Committee or our department's Office Manager Maria Pineda.
+Each Spring semester, the Department of Germanic Studies awards four types of scholarships to deserving undergraduates.
+Each one rewards our majors or students who have taken upper-division courses for their academic excellence and commitment to related activities.
+On-line application access begins in late January and the deadline to apply is typically March 15.
+Questions about Undergraduate Scholarships should be directed to the Undergraduate Advisor.
 You can also stop in and visit our department in Burdine 336.

 The Robert LaB.
 Van Dusen Endowed Scholarship in Germanic Studies is offered to students who are able to demonstrate particular initiative in Germanic Studies, including participation in departmental activities, active involvement or leadership in departmental organizations, and research projects (including Honors).
 Additional funds may be available for students who plan to pursue internships abroad, study abroad, or similar initiatives.
 Applicants must have a minimum GPA of 3.0 overall and 3.5 in Germanic Studies courses.
 Preference will be given to applicants who have completed two upper-division courses, but lower-division students may apply.